Even during emergencies or temporary impacts to traditional teaching, we are committed to continuing Ohio State’s academic mission.

 - The Michael V. Drake Institute for Teaching and Learning consults on a broad range of instructional strategies that support student achievement and engagement; signature programs include instructional redesign, teaching endorsements, curriculum and course design, Scholarship of Teaching and Learning, and development/mentorship across a teaching career.

-- The Office of Distance Education and eLearning (ODEE) provides consultations and support for using teaching strategies that incorporate or rely on technology, including strategies for distance learning, distance enhanced, and hybrid courses.
+- The Office of Technology and Digital Innovation (OTDI) provides consultations and support for using teaching strategies that incorporate or rely on technology, including strategies for distance learning, distance enhanced, and hybrid courses.